Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  The triangles are specified by vertexes A, B, and C. They are sorted by the triangle drawing subroutine so that A is always on top and C is always on the bottom.
 That still leaves two categories where the knee at B faces left or right.
 The triangle drawing subroutine also adjusts for this so that pixels are drawn from left to right.
  ![TrianglesABC](/docs/TrianglesABC.png)
 ### DDA
  DDA (Digital Difference Analyzer) is a complicated name for a simple concept.
 Count from a start value to an end value by steps of 1.
-And then set up additional counter(s) that change in value along with those steps.
+And then set up additional accumulators that change in value along with those steps.

  Simplified pseudocode example:
 ```